Machine-Learning the Classification of Spacetimes: The Petrov Classification

 \paragraph{The $n=32$ Cases: } The vanishing of one or more of these $\Psi_i$ simplifies (\ref{quartic}), and this has been a staple of most attempts to determine the Petrov type.
 This has been taken into account in many of the aforementioned algorithms where, starting with the work of \cite{LM1988}, a parameter $n$ was introduced to distinguish the $32$ possible combinations of vanishing/non-vanishing Weyl scalars.
 Each of these $32$ classes might have one or more Petrov types assigned to it.
 For a detailed list of the classes and their Petrov types, see Table \ref{table32} (where we've ordered the cases according to the number of vanishing Weyl scalars, and not on the value of $n$ from \cite{LM1988}).

 As can be seen from Table \ref{table32}, for the cases with 3 or more vanishing Weyl scalars the Petrov type can be immediately determined; this is not the case for the rest.
 When working with an arbitrary null tetrad, the Weyl vector $\{ \Psi_i\}$ might be arbitrarily hard and it takes more work to determine the Petrov type.
+Of course, the Petrov classification is coordinate independent and specifically, does not depend on the choice of tetrad, as long as that frame is not singular \cite{Tanatarov:2012gf}.
 To distinguish between the possible types at the bottom half of the table, there have been many analytical results as in \cite{LM1988,2000CQGra..17.2885P} (building polynomials out of the remaining non-vanishing Weyl scalars).
 Since we want our classifier to handle completely general data (and work in any basis), we want to train in all possible cases of Table \ref{table32}.

 \paragraph{Data Generation: } For this purpose we treat $\{\Psi_0,\Psi_1,\Psi_2,\Psi_3,\Psi_4\}$ as a numerical five-vector, randomly generating the entries for every possible case and subcase in Table \ref{table32}.